-The 2017-2018 season was Manastersky's sixth season leading the Curry Men's Ice Hockey program.
+The 2018-2019 season was Manastersky's seventh season leading the Curry Men's Ice Hockey program.

 Manastersky led Curry to a 17-8-1 overall record in 2017-18, qualifying for the Commonwealth Coast Conference Tournament as the number four seed for the second straight season and fifth out of the last six seasons.
 It was the most successful season for the program since 2008-09, finishing 17th in the nation in winning percentage.
 Adam Valadao was named as a Second Team All-CCC selection at season's end and Freshman Michael Snow finished third in the nation for Freshman scoring.
 Academically, the team thrived once again, posting a 3.7 Team GPA, the eighth semester in a row with over a 3.5 GPA including 11 players with a 4.0 and two of the College’s five Valedictorians: Ryan Fitzgerald and Shane Tracy.